nabilgrouprobin/javascript-practice/starting_class _9.md

 - DOM combines JS and HTML together. it gives JS full control of the webpage
 - innerHTML property counts extra spaces around text to solve this we need to use innerText
 - innerText don't count extra spaces
+- clicks, keydown => events
+- onclick, onkeydown => event listeners = they check for events and run js
+- eventlisteners
+    - onclick          = click
+    - onkeydown        = key press
+    - onscroll         = scrolling
+    - onmouseenter     = hovering mouse
+     - onmouseleave    = stop hovering mouse
+ - if a string only contains a number and we ( - , * , / ) then the string will be converted into         number automatically = type coercion --> not recommneded
+ - window object is a built in object
+ - document object represents the webpage
+ - window object represents the browser
+ - document object is inside the window object
+ - console object is inside the window object
+ - alert function is inside the window object
+ - javaScript will automatically add window object in front of those object or function
 - DOM
 ```html
 <!DOCTYPE html>